 Another big mistake some facilities have made is planning where people walk and vehicles drive strictly based on efficiency.
 While efficiency is extremely important, you also have to think about safety.
 For example, if you direct people and vehicles to all travel through one central corridor because it is the shortest way to get from place to place, you will likely experience far more accidents.

 Instead, you’ll have better results by taking steps to ensure that vehicles like high-lows are never driving in the same area where people are walking.
-You can help to identify where people should be by placing floor marking tape (which you can find here) on the ground.
+You can help to identify where people should be by placing floor marking tape on the ground.
 Use one color for driving traffic, and another for walking.
 This way everyone will know exactly where they should be at all times.

 4. Signs, Signs, Everywhere are Signs